 Brendan brings substantial business experience to his litigation practice.
-Prior to attending law school, he worked as a certified public accountant at Deloitte & Touche where he provided audit and advisory services to a diverse group of clients, including other accounting and consulting firms, manufacturers, retailers, and a professional sports franchise.
+Prior to attending law school, he worked as a certified public accountant at Deloitte & Touche where he provided audit and advisory services to a diverse group of clients around the world, including other accounting and consulting firms, manufacturers, retailers, and a professional sports franchise.
 Before arriving at Pashman Stein, Brendan was a litigation associate at Patton Boggs LLP.
 He also clerked for Judge Maryanne Trump Barry of the U.S. Court of Appeals for the Third Circuit and Judge Katharine S. Hayden of the U.S. District Court for the District of New Jersey.

 Trial Advocacy College at the University of Virginia School of Law, 2011

-Member, Volunteer Lawyers for Justice's Young Lawyers Committee
+-Member, Volunteer Lawyers for Justice Generation Now Committee